Luka Brajković

-Luka Brajkovic (Luka Brajković; born 26 June 1999) is an Austrian professional basketball player for Cedevita Olimpija of the Slovenian Basketball League and the ABA League.
+Luka Brajković (born 26 June 1999) is a Serbian-Austrian professional basketball player for Pallacanestro Trieste of the Lega Basket Serie A (LBA).
 He played college basketball for the Davidson Wildcats.

 Early career

-Brajkovic joined the Dornbirn Lions of the Basketball Zweite Liga in 2015 and did not earn a salary to preserve collegiate eligibility.
+Brajković joined the Dornbirn Lions of the Basketball Zweite Liga in 2015 and did not earn a salary to preserve collegiate eligibility.
 During the 2016–17 season, he averaged 14.4 points, 8.7 rebounds, and 2.2 blocks per game.
-Brajkovic considered moving to Germany following the season, but it did not occur.
+Brajković considered moving to Germany following the season, but it did not occur.
 In March 2018, he committed to playing college basketball for Davidson over offers from Stanford, Purdue and Penn State.
 He chose the Wildcats in part because head coach Bob McKillop travelled to Austria twice to recruit him.

 College career

-Coming into his freshman season, Brajkovic helped replace the scoring of the departed Peyton Aldridge at Davidson.
-As a freshman, Brajkovic averaged 11.1 points and six rebounds per game.
+Coming into his freshman season, Brajković helped replace the scoring of the departed Peyton Aldridge at Davidson.
+As a freshman, Brajković averaged 11.1 points and six rebounds per game.
 He had to adjust to the faster speed of the American college game, including changing his passing motion.
 He averaged 10.3 points and five rebounds per game as a sophomore.
-As a junior, Brajkovic averaged 10.9 points and six rebounds per game.
+As a junior, Brajković averaged 10.9 points and six rebounds per game.
 Over the summer, he trained in Serbia against professional players.
-On 5 February 2022 Brajkovic scored a career-high 30 points as well as eight rebounds in a 78–73 win over George Washington.
+On 5 February 2022, Brajković scored a career-high 30 points as well as eight rebounds in a 78–73 win over George Washington.
 He was named Atlantic 10 Player of the Year.

 Professional career

+Rio Breogán (2022–2023)

-On 6 August 2022, Brajkovic signed with Rio Breogán of the Spanish Liga ACB.
+On 6 August 2022, Brajković signed with Rio Breogán of the Spanish Liga ACB.

+Kolossos Rodou (2023–2024)

-On 3 August 2023, Brajkovic moved to Greek club Kolossos Rodou.
+On 3 August 2023, Brajković moved to Greek club Kolossos Rodou.

+Pistoia Basket 2000 (2024)

-On May 29, 2024, he signed with Pistoia Basket 2000 of the Lega Basket Serie A (LBA).
+On 29 May 2024, Brajković signed with Pistoia Basket 2000 of the Lega Basket Serie A (LBA).

+Darüşşafaka (2024–2025)

-On November 1, 2024, he signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).
+On 1 November 2024, Brajković signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).

+Cedevita Olimpija (2025–2026)

+On 18 July 2025, Brajković signed with Cedevita Olimpija of the Slovenian Basketball League (1.
+SKL), the ABA League, and the EuroCup.

+Pallacanestro Trieste (2026–present)

+On 25 September 2026, Brajković signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 National team career

-Brajkovic has represented Austria in several international basketball competitions.
+Brajković has represented Austria in several international basketball competitions.
 In the 2017 FIBA U18 European Championship Division B, he averaged 18.6 points, 10.6 rebounds, and 0.9 assists per game.